 Hanging out with his family around the old Alameda Navy Base, Alan witnessed a dance a little different from what he was saw on TV a decade earlier.
 It was 90s Bay Area, and his cousin’s friends were “houzers” and “breakers.”
 Alan and all the younger kids would mimic all the cool teenagers trying to do “Russian kicks”, “footwork”, and various forms of waving.

 In middle school, Alan became a “strutter” in a crew of breakers called Electro Force/Rainbo Tribe.
 They looked up to crews like KNT, Jugheads, Air Force and Rock Force as legends.
 Much of the moves Alan’s middle school crew would do were bites off of the “Breakin'” and “Beat Street” films.
-Though they weren’t the sickest dancers, Alan’s crew battled other local crews at schools and malls in the area.
+Alan’s crew would battle other local crews at schools and malls in the area.
 Unfortunately many youth stopped dancing at this time because they were getting into gangs or racing.